arinspunk/cells/README.md

       - _forms.scss
       - _utilities.scss
       - _variables.scss
-      - styles.scss
-  - blocks/
+      - styles.scss *(main file where all partials are imported and organized.
+Excludes styles specific to each Gutenberg block)*
+  - blocks/ *(folder where all Gutenberg blocks developed from scratch are stored)*
-    - block-one/
+    - block-one/ (folder of a Gutenberg block)
-      - block-init.js
+      - block-init.json *(Block info.
+With it the block is automatically registered on the site)*
-      - block-one.js
+      - block-one.js *(block JS code)*
-      - block-one.json
-      - block-one.php
+      - block-one.php *(block PHP code)*
-      - block-one.scss
-      - group_672d417c4cdd3.json
+      - block-one.scss *(Block SCSS code.
+From it Webpack generates in this folder a .css file of the same name)*
+      - group_672d417c4cdd3.json *(ACF fields of the block.
+This file is generated and modified automatically by ACF)*
     - etc…